T568A vs T568B: Which One Should I Choose?

 t568a vs t568b

-In the past, these two types of network cables were necessary as the network interface card cannot recognize the wire order of network cables and a crossover cable was necessary when you need to connect the two same devices.
-For example, a crossover cable is used to connect a computer to a computer, a router to a router, and a switch to a switch.
+In the past, these two types of network cables were necessary as the network interface card (NICs) cannot automatically recognize the wire order of network cables and a crossover cable was necessary when you need to connect the two same devices.
+For example, a crossover cable was necessary for connect a computer to a computer, a router to a router, and a switch to a switch.

 But nowadays, it is recommended to use the same wiring schemes at both ends of the RJ45 connector.
 With the development of Auto MDI-X technology, the network equipment can automatically recognize whether the other device is the same and almost all users choose straight-through cable.